Police remove thousands of migrants from northern Paris pavement camps

-PARIS French police took thousands of migrants living in tents on the pavements of northern Paris to temporary lodgings in and around the city on Friday.
+PARIS (Reuters) - French police took thousands of migrants living in tents on the pavements of northern Paris to temporary lodgings in and around the city on Friday.

 They loaded 2,771 people, including dozens of unaccompanied children into vans and coaches at dawn, Interior Minister Gerard Collomb said, noting that the government was determined to prevent a proliferation of makeshift, illegal camps.